edkreuk/FMD_FRAMEWORK/FMD_DATA_MODEL.md

 ---
-title: FMD Data Model reference
+Title: FMD Data Model reference
-description: Learn about the metadata tables and schema used by the Fabric Metadata-Driven (FMD) Framework. ms.service: fabric ms.topic: reference ms.date: 07/2025
+Description: Learn about the metadata tables and schema used by the Fabric Metadata-Driven (FMD) Framework.
+Topic: reference
+Date: 07/2025
-author: edkreuk
+Author: edkreuk
 ---

 # FMD Data Model reference